 Alwyn Vorster has been the CEO of BCI Minerals Limited (ASX:BCI) since 2016.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
+First, this article will compare CEO compensation with compensation at similar sized companies.
 Then we'll look at a snap shot of the business growth.
 And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Alwyn Vorster's Compensation Compare With Similar Sized Companies?

-Our data indicates that BCI Minerals Limited is worth AU$76m, and total annual CEO compensation is AU$637k.
-(This number is for the twelve months until June 2019).
-That's actually a decrease on the year before.
+According to our data, BCI Minerals Limited has a market capitalization of AU$50m, and paid its CEO total annual compensation worth AU$637k over the year to June 2019.
 While we always look at total compensation first, we note that the salary component is less, at AU$479k.
-We took a group of companies with market capitalizations below AU$291m, and calculated the median CEO total compensation to be AU$371k.
+We examined a group of similar sized companies, with market capitalizations of below AU$334m.
+The median CEO total compensation in that group is AU$404k.

 It would therefore appear that BCI Minerals Limited pays Alwyn Vorster more than the median CEO remuneration at companies of a similar size, in the same market.
 However, this fact alone doesn't mean the remuneration is too high.
-A closer look at the performance of the underlying business will give us a better idea about whether the pay is particularly generous.
+We can better assess whether the pay is overly generous by looking into the underlying business performance.

 The graphic below shows how CEO compensation at BCI Minerals has changed from year to year.